mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 This solution lays out a general path for optimizing this set of problems (not just distributed processing).
 There are further optimizations that can be made, either by constraining the input graph or by providing insight to the greedy algorithm (e.g if we have a lot of vertices with only one edge, we should make sure these are coloured the same).

-If we can instruct the workers to only process a subet of the relationships then the initial problem changes entirely, which may be the topic of a future blog post.
+If we can instruct the workers to only process a subset of the relationships then the initial problem changes entirely, which may be the topic of a future blog post.

 I hope you found this interesting, and it has piqued your interest in graph theory and its application to distributed systems.